quartet members

 ELIZABETH SELLARS

-In Australia Elizabeth has appeared variously as guest Concertmaster and guest Principal Violin with the Tasmanian and Melbourne Symphony Orchestras, Orchestra Victoria, Australian Chamber Orchestra, Melbourne Chamber Orchestra and the Australian Romantic and Classical Orchestra.
-She has also toured with the Australian World Orchestra.
+In Australia, Elizabeth has appeared as guest Concertmaster and Principal Violin with major ensembles, including the Melbourne and Tasmanian Symphony Orchestras, Melbourne Chamber Orchestra, Orchestra Victoria, and the Australian Chamber Orchestra.
+She also performs and tours with the Australian World Orchestra.

-Elizabeth is a founding member of Sutherland Trio with Caroline Almonte and Molly Kadarauch, and Quercus Trio with Carla Blackwood and Rhodri Clarke.
+Elizabeth is a founding member of the Sutherland Trio and Quercus Trio and plays a Eugenio Degani violin (Veneto, 1876).

 Elizabeth Sellars, violin (FQ member commencing January 2024, guest 2020-2023)